Concussion recovery: what to expect week by week for vision

 What to do during week 1:

-• Rest, in the modern sense, not the old sense.
-Older concussion advice prescribed a dark room and no stimulation; current consensus is that complete sensory deprivation actually slows recovery and that gentle, sub-symptom-threshold activity is better.
-Follow the specific guidance the clinician who assessed you gave.
+- Rest, in the modern sense, not the old sense.
+Older concussion advice prescribed a dark room and no stimulation; current consensus is that prolonged complete rest does not help and that gentle, sub-symptom-threshold activity is better.
+A randomized trial found that five days of strict rest gave no benefit over usual care and was linked to more prolonged symptoms (Thomas et al., 2015),2 and the 2023 international consensus now recommends brief relative rest followed by a graded return to activity (Patricios et al., 2023).3 Follow the specific guidance the clinician who assessed you gave.

 The honest expectation for week 1: things should not be getting noticeably worse day-over-day.
 Sustained worsening is a reason to contact your clinician, not to wait it out.